etanb/CampingApp/readme.md

 ### Upcoming features

-- Search Recreation areas and/or Facility areas
 - Review each area with a star rating system
 - Commenting system on each area for tips
 - User accounts
 - Ability to save personal notes on each area
+- Usage of http://www.transitandtrails.org/api for all text information and Google Custom Search API for images

 ### Contributing